Thomas H P JerusalemPhotographer Male Chicago, Illinois, US

 Mayhem # 2544377

 Thomas H.P.
-Jerusalem of MUTE Photography is a German photographer living and working in the Western suburbs of Chicago with a studio in St Charles, IL.
+Jerusalem of MUTE Photography is a German photographer living and working in the Western suburbs of Chicago, IL.
 After living in London, UK for four years, he relocated to Chicago, in 2004.
 Thomas H.P.
 Jerusalem is specialized in fashion and conceptual photography with a focus on Magazine, editorial and commercial work.
-His work has been published in the US and in international magazines including ESTETICA USA, Italian VOGUE/PhotoVogue, Dark Beauty, and several photographs have won awards.
-He is listed in the ONE LIFE 2012 Catalog and his work is licensed with Art+Commerce/VOGUE NYC and LemonFRAME.
+His work has been published in the US and in international magazines including ESTETICA USA, Italian VOGUE/PhotoVogue, Dark Beauty.
+He is a PhotoVOGUE Gold Artist, and has been listed in the ONE LIFE 2012 Catalog and is represented by the prestigious New York agency Art+Commerce/VOGUE NYC and LemonFRAME, Tel Aviv.

 His childhood during the Cold War in West Germany and his father’s over-sized NY Photo Academy books from the sixties influenced his style that emphasizes atmosphere and strong narrative.
 Thomas H.P.
 Jerusalem started his career with Street Photography and Photojournalism, both very expressive ways of photography that forged his distinctive sensitive approach.